 “Though I have a feeling it won’t be Emily Capello for much longer,” Jenny remarked.

 “Emmy your birthday’s next week.
 If that’s not the perfect time to propose I don’t know when is.
 I’ve seen you and Jack together.
 The way you look at each other.
-It’s so obvious how in love you are.”
+It’s so obvious how in love you are.
+You just talked about how happy he makes you.”

 “Yes, Jack and I love each other very much.”